zlcjfalsvk/a_key_Pair/Readme.md

 ## How to run?

-npm install
+1. npm install <br />
-Uncomment in index.ts
+2. Uncomment in index.ts

 **crypto.ts is support Node v.10+**